Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 ```

 So not only fixed array spawns less code, but also way simpler code.
-Why, VLA even causes more overhead at the beginning of the function.
+Why, aVLA even causes more overhead at the beginning of the function.
 It's not so much more in the grand scheme of things, but it still isn't
 just a pointer bump.